Blended Learning is any teaching that combines traditional, face-to-face instruction with online or digital components.

-Library and Information Technology Services (LITS) provides a range of services to help faculty and staff explore and adopt blended learning, or the combination of online and active, in-person pedagogies:
+Research has shown that this instruction can improve students' engagement, performance, and satisfaction.
+Library and Information Technology Services (LITS) provides a range of services to help faculty and staff explore and adopt blended learning: